Paul A. Volcker Careers in Government Essay Contest

-We will be hosting three information sessions to provide details about the competition and discuss the potential and imperative of a career in public service:
+We hosted three information sessions to provide details about the competition and discuss the potential and imperative of a career in public service:

 - Tuesday, September 17, 2019: Queens College, Patio Room at 3 p.m.

-Each session will feature speakers who will reflect on their experiences working in public service and share some of their most compelling accomplishments.
+Each session featured speakers who reflected on their experiences working in public service and shared some of their most compelling accomplishments.

-We will serve food at all information sessions!
-Although attendance isn’t required to enter the contest, we encourage you to join us to learn more about this exceptional opportunity and engage with our impressive guest speakers about the potential and promise of a public service career.
-Our guest speakers will include government practioners who have worked as mayors, city councilors, and commissioners for the local Department of Correction and the Department of Buildings.
+Attendance at one of the three information sessions is not required to enter the contest.
+The information sessions provided an opportunity for students to ask questions about the contest and engage with our impressive guest speakers about the potential and promise of a public service career.
+Our guest speakers included government practioners who have worked as mayors, city councilors, and commissioners for the local Department of Correction and the Department of Buildings.